 As for additional networking opportunities, on the evening of the first conference day, there was a free joint event of three organizations: the WLRU, the Association of Translation Teachers (ATT), and the St. Petersburg Translation Club (STC).

 The idea of the party was that organizers offered an interesting location: the gallery of historical photography named after Karl Bulla.
 One room of the gallery served as a “platform” for speeches by representatives of all three organizations.
+The event was supported by T-SERVICE, SDL approved reseller.
 The guests had an opportunity not only to take a free tour of the photo gallery but also taste some great local snacks and pastries.

 LocLunch is an international movement that spans dozens of cities in Europe, Asia and North America.
 These are monthly informal meetings which everyone who is interested in localization can attend for communication and networking (and food!).
 The number of participants is usually limited only by the size of the location chosen.